Low Glycemic Recipes For Type 2 Diabetes

 1. Emphasize Fiber-rich Foods:

-See also Keto Options At Starbucks
+See also Starbucks Keto Drinks

 Fiber not only aids in digestion but also helps regulate blood sugar levels.
 Include plenty of fiber-rich ingredients in your recipes, like fruits, vegetables, whole grains, and nuts.
 Adding more fiber to your diet can slow down the absorption of glucose and improve glycemic control.
 You can incorporate fiber into your cooking by using whole wheat flour instead of white flour, swapping white rice for quinoa or bulgur, and including a variety of colorful vegetables in your dishes.